richardstartin/richardstartin.github.io/_posts/2018-01-03-the-much-aligned-garbage-collector.md

  14.10%    0x000002d1a946f56d: vmovdqu ymmword ptr [r11+r8*8+70h],ymm0
 </pre>

 This trend can be seen to generally improve as 1024 is approached from below, and do bear in mind that this is a noisy measure.
 Interpret the numbers below as probabilities: were you to stop the execution of daxpy at random, at offset zero, you would have a 94% chance of finding yourself within the main vectorised loop.
-You would have a 50% chance of observing a store, and only 31% chance of observing a multiply or add.
+You would have a 50% chance of observing a load, and only 31% chance of observing a multiply or add.
 As we get further from 1024, the stores dominate the main loop, and the main loop comes to dominate the method.
 Again, this is approximate.
-When the arrays aren't well aligned, we spend less time loading, less time multiplying and adding, and much more time storing.
+When the arrays aren't well aligned, we spend less time storing, less time multiplying and adding, and much more time load.

 <div class="table-holder">
 <table class="table table-bordered table-hover table-condensed">